deltachat/deltachat-pages/zh_CN/help.md

 根据使用的操作系统，系统可能会要求您向本应用授予权限。下面 Delta Chat 使用各类权限进行的操作：

-- 相机*（可被禁止）*
+- Camera *(can be disallowed)*
-  - 拍照和录像：用于发送照片
+  - take pictures and videos: for sending Photos
-- 联系人*（可被禁止）*
+- Contacts *(can be disallowed)*
-  - 读取联系人：发现要与之聊天的联系人
+  - read your contacts: to discover contacts to chat with
-- 位置*（可被禁止）*
+- Location *(can be disallowed)*
-  - 访问大概位置（基于网络）：用于位置流功能
+  - access approximate location (network location sources): for the location streaming feature
-  - 访问精确位置（基于 GPS 和网络）：用于位置流功能
+  - access precise location (GPS and network location sources): for the location streaming feature
-- 麦克风*（可被禁止）*
+- Microphone *(can be disallowed)*
-  - 录制音频：用于音频消息
+  - record audio: for audio messages
-- 存储*（可被禁止）*
+- Storage *(can be disallowed)*
-  - 修改或删除 SD 卡的内容：下载消息附件
+  - modify or delete the contents of your SD card: to download message attachments
-  - 读取 SD 卡的内容：与联系人分享文件
+  - read the contents of your SD card: to share files with your contacts
-- 其他权限
+- Other app capabilities
-  - 更改音频设置：允许您选择通知和音频消息的铃声和音量
+  - change your audio settings: so you can choose ring tones and volume for notifications and audio messages
-  - 开机自启动：您不必手动启动 Delta Chat
+  - run at startup: so you don't have to start Delta Chat manually
-  - 控制振动：用于通知
+  - control vibration: for notifications
-  - 查看网络连接：连接到您的电子邮件提供商
+  - view network connections: to connect to your E-Mail provider
-  - 阻止手机进入休眠状态：您可以在 Autocrypt 设置消息中更轻松地复制安全代码
+  - prevent phone from sleeping: so you can easier copy the security code during the Autocrypt Setup Message
-  - 具有完全的网络访问权限：连接到您的电子邮件提供商
+  - have full network access: to connect to your E-Mail provider
-  - 查看 Wi-Fi 连接：连接到您的电子邮件提供商
+  - view Wi-Fi connections: to connect to your E-Mail provider
-  - 要求忽略电池优化：给希望一直接收消息的用户使用
+  - ask to ignore battery optimisations: for achieving "instant message delivery"

 ### Delta Chat 可用于 _我的_ 电子邮件提供商吗？